 The benefits of this accreditation to you are:

-In year 3 you can choose to gain a year's industry experience you have the option of spending the year on placement within the tourism industry.
+In year three, you can choose to gain a year's industry experience you have the option of spending the year on placement within the tourism industry.

 Year 1 will give you a broad understanding of the tourism industry and how it operates, covering management principles, the international environment and culture and citizenship.